-Basing your calculations at 4 sun hours is a good conservative estimate for most van dwellers’ varying lifestyles.
+Basing your calculations at 4 sun hours is a good conservative estimate for most full time travelers varying lifestyles.
 If you have tilt-mounted panels or are mostly living in a sunny place like Arizona, then you might need less solar watts because you’ll be getting 5-8 hours of direct sunlight.

 Do I need an inverter?

 As a general rule, smaller inverters are more efficient.
 If the biggest item you will be running is a 150W laptop, then getting a 1000W inverter is a waste of money and efficiency.

 Why is my inverter sized so small?
 I see other people recommend 1000W+ inverters all the time with a small battery bank.

 If you occasionally are using more power – such as a hair drier for a few minutes once a week – then you won’t be doing too much damage to your batteries.
-But if you’re twice daily using a 1200W induction burner, you’ll want a large battery bank to handle the heavy loads or else will be replacing your expensive batteries quickly.
+But if you’re twice daily using an 1800W induction burner, you’ll want a large battery bank to handle the heavy loads or else will be replacing your expensive batteries quickly.

 Why didn’t you list ALL of the components I need?
-Wires, Fuses ect.
+Wires, fuses, ect.

 It is difficult to predict how much wiring each different van build will have and the lengths needed, and we don’t want to have you ordering things that you don’t need.